 You will want to be in or near the medina.
-Most of the traditional riads, boutique hotels in old traditional homes, are in this vicinity.
+Most of the riads, traditional homes built around a courtyard, converted into boutique hotels are in this vicinity.
 My tip for your trip to Morocco is to stay in at least one traditional riad, it is a unique experience you will only find in Morocco.

 We stayed at Dar Les Cigognes, a riad just outside the medina walls.
 The location was convenient as the road ran to the riad so pick and drop off were easy and it was probably quieter than being in the middle of the medina.